jameshanlon/jameshanlon.github.io/content/python-processor.md

 look like that optimises the execution of Python (or indeed other dynamic languages).

-The most strightforward way to deploy a new processor chip is as an *accelerator* to a conventional *host* processor via PCIe.
-The host processor can then offload parts or all of the Python workload to the acelerator for improved performance.
+The most straightforward way to deploy a new processor chip is as an *accelerator* to a conventional *host* processor via PCIe.
+The host processor can then offload parts or all of the Python workload to the accelerator for improved performance.
 The following diagrams show two ways that this could
 work: one where the host runs the Python interpreter and offloads parts of the Python program; the other where the accelerator runs the Python interpreter and